katst96/Podcast-Outline/Podcast Outline.md

 ## A T Shaped Student in the VT English Department (1 minute)

-Translate T shaped student into a PTW major in 2017.
-What are the steps taken to graduate as a T shaped student.
-How is it important for getting the job you want.
+Translate T shaped student into a PTW major in 2017 What are the steps taken to graduate as a T shaped student How is it important for getting the job you want

 ### Transition music(10 seconds)
 Dramatic piano music